-When candidates complete the examination, they receive a score report marked "pass" or "fail."
-If testing at a Pearson VUE testing center, the score report will be provided at the test center.
-If testing online, candidates will need to log into their Pearson VUE account to obtain their score reports.
+When candidates complete the examination, they receive a score report marked "pass" or "fail" before leaving the test center.

 Candidates who pass the examination will receive a score report with information on how to complete the licensure process with their state licensing board.
 Candidates who fail an examination will receive a score report that includes a numeric score and diagnostic information for the exam as well information about re-examination.